MartinThoma/MartinThoma.github.io/_posts/2016-10-24-ml-glossary.md

     <dd>Regularization are techniques to make the fitted function smoother.
 This
         helps to prefent overfitting.<br/>
         Examples: L1, L2, Dropout, Weight Decay in Neural Networks.
 Parameter $C$ in SVMs.</dd>
+    <dt><dfn id="self-learning">Self-Learning</dfn></dt>
+    <dd>One form of semi-supervised learning, where you train an initial system
+        on the labeled data, then label the unlabeled data where the classifier is 'sure enough'.
+After that, you train a new system on all data and re-label the unlabeled data.
+This is iterated.</dd>
     <dt><dfn id="semi-supervised-learning">Semi-supervised learning</dfn></dt>
     <dd>Some training data has labels, but most has no labels.</dd>
     <dt><dfn id="supervised-learning">Supervised learning</dfn></dt>